Skittyblock/cwasm3/README.md

 `CWasm3` packages the [`Wasm3 library`](https://github.com/wasm3/wasm3) inside of a Swift package.
 The original `Wasm3` header and implementation files are unchanged, but `CWasm3` does add some additional conveniences to allow for receiving the return values from WebAssembly functions instead of having them printed to the console.

-`CWasm3`'s releases mirror those of `Wasm3` to make it easier to integrate with other projects.

 ## Installation

 ### Swift Package Manager